zl95826/notes/Note.md

 There are two ways of running something regularly.
 One is setInterval.
 The other one is a recursive setTimeout,Recursive setTimeout guarantees a delay between the executions, setInterval – does not.\
 Javascript is essentially single threaded, meaning it will not perform more than one operation at a time.\
 What is the difference between an expression and a statement in JS?\
-It can treat any expression as a statement (but it cannot treat statements as expressions).
-An expression produces a value and can be written wherever a value is expected.
-A statement performs an action.
-Loops and if statements are examples of statements.\
+It can treat any expression as a statement (but it cannot treat statements as expressions).<b> An expression produces a value and can be written wherever a value is expected.
+A statement performs an action.</b> Loops and if statements are examples of statements.\
 (param1, param2, …, paramN) => { statements }  \
 (param1, param2, …, paramN) => expression // equivalent to: => { return expression; } \
 Parenthesize the body of function to return an object literal expression: params => ({foo: bar})